chadgeary/nifi/README.md

 - The Autoscaling Group has a Lifecycle Hook to an SNS topic.
 - The SNS topic has a subscription from a Lambda function.
 - The Lambda function executes an SSM RunCommand with an SSM Document.
-- The SSM document executes the node shell script `scale-down` on the terminating instances.
+- The SSM Document executes the node shell script (see: `nodes/scale-down`) on the terminating instances.
 - `scale-down` perform several steps:
   - Retrieves the NodeId from the cluster.
   - Disconnects the NodeId from the cluster.
   - Offloads the NodeId from the cluster.
   - Touches a delete file in EFS:/cluster/leave/
   - Notifies AWS Autoscaling the lifecycle action is complete (and the instance may be terminated)
 - Zookeepers watch EFS:/cluster/leave/, if leave file(s) are found, a Zookeeper will delete the matching NodeId from the cluster.